Frequently Asked Questions

 What about maintenance of the energy systems?

-The Energy Infrastructure Fee (€420/year) covers professional maintenance of your solar, battery, and heat pump systems.
+The Energy Infrastructure Fee (€520/year) covers professional maintenance of your solar, battery, water treatment, and heat pump systems.
 This ensures optimal performance throughout their 25+ year lifespans.

 Fees & Costs